jumblexacm/jumble-bot/README.md

 4. Edit to "[Original Message Deleted]"

 Expected result:
-- After step 1, MongoDB has the original message content
+- After step 1, MongoDB and Algolia have the original message content
-- After step 2, MongoDB has the new message content
+- After step 2, MongoDB and Algolia have the new message content
-- After step 3, MongoDB has the new new message content
+- After step 3, MongoDB and Algolia have the new new message content
-- After step 4, the message isn't in MongoDB
+- After step 4, the message isn't in MongoDB and Algolia

 #### Send and edit attachments (in a single session)